-Now married to fellow musician Adie Camp and father to three, Jeremy Camp has always had a heart for ministry.
+Jeremy Camp has always had a heart for ministry.
 Growing up the son of a Calvary Chapel pastor, the faith of his childhood would eventually become his own.
-Armed with the guitar his dad taught him to play when he was younger, Jeremy began sharing his journey of God’s faithfulness in the midst of sorrow.
+Armed with the guitar his dad taught him to play when he was younger Jeremy, an ordained minister himself, began sharing his journey of God’s faithfulness in the midst of sorrow.
 Some of his first songs, “I Still Believe” and “Walk By Faith,” instantly became fan favorites.

 His popularity continued on during his 10-year career with BEC Records, as Jeremy has captured over 20 #1 radio hits, a Grammy nomination, and five Dove Awards.